 The Oasis Camden’s outdoor pool is 27.5m of pure blue.
 Once you discover the heated open-air pool, sun terrace, and adjoining indoor pool, you will be hooked like everyone else.
 The Oasis can be very popular on hot summer weekends.
 However, at peak times, it is hard to get any serious swimming done.

-Peckham Rye Playground opened in 2018 with a water play area where children can use hand-pump to control the water flow around streams and dams.
+Peckham Rye Playground opened in 2018 with a water play area where children can use hand pumps to control the water flow around streams and dams.

 You’ll also find a push-button water pump, a sandpit for little diggers, and a climbing frame that has tunnel slides.
 There is even comfortable seating for tired parents.

-Feeling safe, you can jump headfirst into Royal Docks in East London.
+Not scared of cold water?
+Then take the plunge into Royal Docks in East London.
 All swimmers are tagged so that there is no danger.
 If you feel like you’ve gone too far, qualified coaching is available.
 There is a casual area for recreational swimmers, and race distances are clearly marked for competitive events.
-Children 6 and over may participate but must be able to swim 200m unassisted.

 After being re-landscaped in 2002, the beautiful garden at Bloomsbury’s Russell Square was given a fountain.
 It rises from the centre of the square.
 While it may be small, it still offers excellent paddling opportunities for children and their parents.

 Somerset House’s 55 jets make up the Edmond J Safra Fountain Court.
-The courtyard is used frequently for film screenings and other special events, and is an amazing backdrop if you’re planning to take some nice photos of your kids splashing around.
-It’s great for older and younger kids alike, and parents will find plenty of seats surrounding the court with a cafe within short distance.
-To avoid disappointment, make sure to visit the Somerset House website for opening times.
+The courtyard is used frequently for film screenings and other special events and is an amazing backdrop if you’re planning to take some nice photos of your kids splashing around.
+It’s great for older and younger kids alike, and parents will find plenty of seats surrounding the court with a cafe within a short distance.

-Southbank fountains is the perfect place for kids to enjoy a splash or two while sightseeing in Central London.
+This Southbank is the perfect place for kids to enjoy a splash or two while sightseeing around the South Bank area in London.

 These fountains are very clever and can be pretty unpredictable.
 It’s perfect for running in and outside and is great for older kids who enjoy an algorithmic challenge.
 You can let your toddler paddle a little, too, as the jets are soft enough.